Red Willow Park West Meadowview Project

 Project Description

 This opportunity called for Artists who could thoughtfully respond to the unique natural and cultural landscape of the new Red Willow Trail extension.
-Artists with lived Indigenous backgrounds in Treaty 6 territory or demonstrated experience working respectfully with Indigenous partners in Treaty 6 territory, were encouraged to apply.
+Artists with lived Indigenous backgrounds in Treaty 6 territory or demonstrated experience working respectfully with Indigenous partners in Treaty 6 territory were encouraged to apply.

 This project will bring thoughtful, interactive public art to shared pathways and natural spaces of this trail extension.
 The work will engage with the predetermined themes of traditionally and culturally significant plants, the historic Riverlot system and the notable white spruce, aiming to create meaningful experiences that connect trail users with the land, its history and the communities that steward it.
 By transforming parks and trails into immersive learning environments, this project is intended to invite visitors to reflect, discover and deepen their connection to nature while inspiring a shared commitment to protecting these vital spaces.